miguelvelezmj25/fabfiles/turtlebot/README.md

   the experiments, you would not get any data since the machines would not be able to communicate. **WARNING:
   Machines cannot run TurtleBot code and the simulator at the same time**.

+* xorg.conf

+  Configuration file for running the simulator headless.
+It must be copied to the ```$HOME``` folder in both the TurtleBot and Simulator machines.

 ## Scripts

+* run-cp1.sh

+  Script to start the headless server.
+It must be copied to the ```$HOME``` folder in both the TurtleBot and Simulator machines and executed on both machines.

 * clone_infrastructure.sh